NukeGeneral/winlytics_survey/README.md

 ## How to use this library

-Just call in your activity or fragment,it will show a Dialog easily Context can be Activity or Fragment context
+Just call in your activity or fragment,it will show a Dialog easily.
+Context can be Activity or Fragment context
 ```javascript
   Winlytics.createSurvey("replace your survey id here"),context);